Ex-Pakistan premier Imran Khan nominates Omar Ayub as PM candidate: aide | Politics

 Ex-Pakistan premier Imran Khan nominates Omar Ayub as PM candidate: aide

 A key aide of former Pakistan prime minister Imran Khan said on Thursday that the jailed leader had nominated Omar Ayub Khan as a candidate in a parliamentary vote to elect a new premier following last week's national elections.
-The polls did not return a clear majority for anyone, but independent candidates backed by Khan won 92 out of 264 seats making them the largest group.
+The party also announced countrywide protests against what it called widespread rigging against it in the polls.

 A key aide of former Pakistan prime minister Imran Khan said on Thursday that the jailed leader had nominated Omar Ayub Khan as a candidate in a parliamentary vote to elect a new premier following last week's national elections.